seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ```

-What phyla differ among the vegetated and non-vegetated sites.
+What phyla differ among the vegetated and non-vegetated sites?

-**Stuff to look up later**

-May want to add in Gneiss - at least reference it
+QIIME2 also includes another method for differential abundance analysis, called Gneiss.
+We won't explore it today, but it is documented [here](https://docs.qiime2.org/2022.2/tutorials/gneiss/).